jawaadshahid/smartcctv-invoicing/README.md

  - MAINTENANCE: cleanup styles, move repeated styles to definition file, need a better method than styleClasses.ts (SPIKE)
  - MAINTENANCE: create subdirs for components, conains type file (for type cleanup)
  - MAINTENANCE: cleanup types, move inline types to single file

+### FEATURE: jobs
+jobs = {
+    job_id: int* (unique key)
+    job_title: varchar
+    customer_id: int* (associated with customers entry, many jobs to one customer)
+    job_event_id: int* (associated with job_events, many job_events to one job)
+    invoice_id: int (associated invoice_id, one job to one invoice) }

+job_events = {
+    job_event_id: int* (unique key)
+    job_event_title: varchar
+    start_date: date
+    end_date: date
+    quote_id: int (associated quote_id, many job_events to many quotes)
+}

+since invoice is generated after job completion, it is associated to the whole job.
+Whereas, the quote can be generated during a job, if the scope of a job changes, so its associated with the job_event (data relationship TBD)

+so that, a single invoice can be generated from a job that contains 1 or more quotes by compiling all items from said quotes